 Great resources for location-specific insights: your cooperative extension (find yours); a nearby botanical garden or conservation organization (I relied initially on information from nearby Cary Institute of Ecocsystems Studies at first); or agricultural organizations like this one that compiles information that is product-agnostic, like this one.

-I quickly learned that fence could be of several classes and complexities:
+Or start with this primer on protecting plants from deer from Ohio State’s wildlife program specialist Marne Titchenell.
+From such sources, I quickly learned that fence could be of several classes and complexities:

 - electrified or not (the former generally being cheaper because less material is involved; wire’s cheaper than other fencing);